therealkirko/therealkirko/README.md

 ## Since you're here... :)
-- 👋 Hi, I’m **John Kirko**
-- 🤓 I am a **Full-stack developer** with expertise in **backend development and mobile application development**.
+- 👋 Hi, I’m **John Kirko** a **Full-stack developer** with expertise in **backend development and mobile application development**.
 Passionate about creating innovative and user-friendly software solutions.

 - ⚒️ Things I do best:
     - Backend Development (PHP, Python, Ruby on Rails, Java, Nodejs).